 Want to learn more about Vegies and Herbs?
 Check out the articles here.

 New to growing food?
-If you’re just getting started or relatively new to growing edibles, it can feel overwhelming.
+If you’re just starting your first garden or relatively new to growing edibles, it can feel overwhelming.
 Once you get started, I promise you it’s not only an addictive hobby (in a good way) but also incredibly rewarding for your physical, mental and emotional health.
 You’ve made an empowering decision to become somewhat self-sufficient.
 Congratulations!
 Whilst it’s likely you’ll make a few mistakes along the way, don’t let that stop you from getting started or trying again.
 If you lose a few plants, consider those moments as learning opportunities to do better next time rather than failures.

 Easy Food Gardening Guide for Beginners

 Everyone was a beginner gardener at some point but it doesn’t last for long!
 There are some key guidelines to keep in mind when you first start a food garden.
 I hope these ten tips will shortcut you to successfully growing an abundant productive kitchen garden.

 1. Start Small … Really Small!

 Starting a food garden is exciting and overwhelming all at once!
 Think of yourself more like a new plant ‘parent’ starting out and preparing for the arrival of your new plant ‘kids.’
 It’s unlikely you would cope with a whole tribe from day one, right?
 So, plan where your new babies are going to live first and start with just one or two pots and plants.
 Maybe a couple of your favourite herbs or a few leafy greens to add to daily salads.

 Keep it really simple and get to know the basics first in a small space.
 You can always grow your plant ‘family’ once you know what to expect and have ironed out any teething issues!
 Go slow and gain your confidence gradually.
 It’s better to lose one or two plants than a whole garden.
 That could be an expensive lesson to learn.